12 Oct 2024

 Our changing life stories, and the experiences of others, reinforce the power of connection and the impact of disconnection.

-I watched a moving documentary about prisoners recently released from jail.
+I watched a moving documentary about prisoners recently released from prison.
 They described the grief and loss of being estranged from family members.
 Many joined gangs as a way of belonging.
 A common thread was their desire to reconnect with family, some of whom they hurt with their previous criminal behaviour.
 Their best hope of staying out of jail was to reconnect with family.

 Loneliness is a risk factor for our overall health and wellbeing.